Pulivendla Assembly constituency

 Pulivendula Assembly constituency is a constituency in YSR Kadapa district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of seven assembly segments of Kadapa Lok Sabha constituency.

-The constituency is a bastion for the family members of the late Y. S. Rajasekhara Reddy; since 1978, the MLA for the constituency has either been him or a member of his family.

 Y. S. Jagan Mohan Reddy is the current MLA of the constituency, having won the 2019 Andhra Pradesh Legislative Assembly election from YSR Congress Party.
 He was the Chief Minister of the state, from 2019 to 2024.
 As of 2019, there are a total of 223,407 electors in the constituency.
 The constituency was established in 1955, as per the Delimitation Orders (1955).